Support Your Park

 Historic Documents, Photos and Objects

-Storage capacity for the archiving of curatorial objects is being added, that will enable us to accept historic papers, photos and objects that relate to the Tule Lake Segregation Center and at Camp Tulelake.
+Storage capacity for the archiving of curatorial objects is being added which will enable us to accept historic papers, photos and objects that relate to the Tule Lake Segregation Center and Camp Tulelake.
 You will also have the option to allow the NPS to copy your papers, photos or objects so that the historic content and significance can be shared.
 If you have objects you would allow to be copied or would like to donate, please contact the Superintendent via email at e-mail us, or via phone at 530-667-8101.

 Grant Funds Matched

 The Tule Lake Committee completed fundraising for two matching grants to preserve historic Segregation Center buildings.
 The following grant programs required the Tule Lake Committee to raise non-federal matching funds, a challenge that was met with the help of two California State grant programs.

 Save America's Treasures grant (SAT) for the preservation and restoration of the Segregation Center Carpenter's Shop.
 Thanks to the generosity of the California Cultural and Historical Endowment and the California Civil Liberties Public Education Program, and the generosity of individual donors, fundraising for the $197,058 SAT grant match was completed September 2010.
 The mitigation and restoration work on this historic structure within the National Historic Landmark area is scheduled for completion in 2012.

 Japanese American Confinement Sites (JACS) program granted funds to the Tule Lake Committee to complete a Historic Structures Analysis and Report for the infamous Segregation Center stockade jail building.
 The Tule Lake Committee received matching funds from the State Library's California Civil Liberties Public Education Program for $20,000, to match the $40,000 grant from the Japanese American Confinement Sites grant program.
 The mandatory Historic Structures Report was completed in 2012.